Moduli of hybrid curves I: Variations of canonical measures: Preliminaries

 \begin{prop} The subgraph $G_u = (V_u, E_u)$ of $G$ is connected. \end{prop} \begin{proof} The contraction of the edges of $G_u$ results in a graph with a single vertex $u$.
-This can only happen if the graph is connected, which proves the claim. \end{proof} The ordered partition $\pi$ of $E$ induces a layering of $E_u$.
-This is obtained by taking first the ordered partition and then removing all the empty sets from the sequence.
-We denote this ordered partition by $\pi_u$.
+This can only happen if the graph is connected. \end{proof} The ordered partition $\pi$ of $E$ induces an ordered partition $\pi_u$ of $E_u$: we take first the ordered partition

+and then remove all the empty sets from the sequence.
 The pair $(G_u, \pi_u)$ is a layered graph.
-Note that $\pi_u$ has depth at most $r-1$ since the first term $\pi_1 \cap E_u$ is empty.
+Note that $\pi_u$ has rank at most $r-1$ since the first set $\pi_1 \cap E_u$ is empty.

-\begin{proof}[Proof of Proposition~\ref{prop:genusformula}] This can be obtained by induction on the depth of the ordered partition $\pi$.
+\begin{proof}[Proof of Proposition~\ref{prop:genusformula}] This can be obtained by induction on the rank of the ordered partition $\pi$.
 If the partition $\pi$ consists of a single set $\pi_1=E$, the proposition is obvious.
 Otherwise, let $G_\pi^2=(V, E_\pi^2)$ be the spanning subgraph of $G$ with edge set $E_\pi^2$.
 The set $E_\pi^2$ is a disjoint union of the sets $E_u$ for $u\in V^1_\pi$.
 It follows that $G^2_\pi$ is the disjoint union of graphs $G_u$ for $u\in V_\pi^1$.
-In particular, by the previous proposition, the number of connected components of $G_\pi^2$ is $|V^1_\pi|$, and its genus is given by
+By the previous proposition, the number of connected components of $G_\pi^2$ is $|V^1_\pi|$, and its genus is thus given by